 Regardless of how hot you want to dab, the temperature control is not done during the heating process.
 You’ll want to heat your nail the same regardless.
 The key is in how long you wait between removing the torch and smacking the dab on the nail.

 To start out with, heat your nail evenly with the torch until it begins to glow.
 You don’t want it red hot, especially quartz or ceramic, because then it will explode.
 Well, it probably won’t explode, but it could break less climactically yet more annoyingly.
 To check, hold your hand about 3-5 inches above the nail (about the length of your dick) and see if it’s hot.

 Let me emphasize the 3-5 inches part.
 Be very careful with the nail.
 Never ever touch it with your bare hands, and certainly don’t apply the flame of a butane torch to any human flesh or really any object other than the nail itself.
-I know you’re not an idiot, but you might be.
-This is the internet.
-I have to consider there is a chance that you are a gigantic moron so I don’t get an email from my boss’s lawyer telling me that we are getting sued by the state of Illinois.

 What is a nectar collector?

 A nectar collector, otherwise known as a dab straw, is basically a straw that you sip dabs from.
 This isn't the type of straw that is going to kill an ardvaark or whatever-- it's usually made out of borosilicate glass with either a titanium or quartz tip.